cscart/docs/en/user_guide/shipping_and_taxes/locations/set_location.rst

    .. important::

-       If geographic areas (states or countries) of different rate areas intersect each other, then a more precise location will be used for a customer at checkout.
-For example, if both the *USA + Maryland* and *USA + All states* locations include the customer's address, the first one will be used.
+       If geographic areas (states or countries) of different rate areas intersect each other, then a more rate area will be used for a customer at checkout.
+For example, if both the *USA + Maryland* and *USA + All states* rate areas include the customer's address, the first one will be used.

    .. image:: img/set_location.png
        :align: center